Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 <a href="assets/images/SSOWarning.png" rel="lightbox" title="Warning Dialog"><img class="thumbnail" src="assets/images/SSOWarning.png"/></a>

 * In Step 1 of the setup wizard, select **Single Sign-On**.
 * In Step 2, use the provided information to set up Contrast with your IdP.
+(You must also provide the Entity ID and Metadata URL in your IdP configuration.)
 * Provide a name for your IdP as well as the associated metadata to connect to Contrast.
 * Test the configuration by clicking the **Test** button.
 If an error occurs, a Contrast provides a debug log for troubleshooting.
 This test only validates the metadata and Contrast's ability to connect to the IdP.
 * Once the test is successfull, click **Finish**.